davelively14/locorum/README.md

   - ADJ: SearchControllerTest "creates search and redirects to results page" redirect from results_path :show to project :show
 - Enhance persisted search results experience
   - Allow user to clear older results from search/edit menu
+    - ADD: in router :locate, add -> resources get "/search/collections", ResultCollections, :show
+    - ADJ: in router, rename "results/project/:id" to "project/results/:id"
+    - ADJ: redo result_collection :index to display all available result collections for a particular project (controller and html)
+    - ADJ: adjust results/index.html "manage results" link to result_collection_path :index
-  - Limit persisted data to 3 most recent ResultCollections
+  - Limit dropdown for "Show Older Results" persisted data to 5 most recent ResultCollections, save last 10
 - Fix broken Backends
   - WhitePages
-- Allow user to ignore individual results so they won't show up in results again
+- When a backend doesn't work, let the user know that it timed out
+- Check TODOs

+## v0.6 to do list
-- Delete
+- Setup admin, manage:
-  - Create better overview for each search
-  - Use "name" instead of "biz" for search
-  - results.js / result :show
-- Testing
+  - Users
-  - Add unit testing for Project, Result, ResultCollection, User
   - Backends
-- Error check CSV upload
-- Allow admin to disable backends from admin menu
+    - Allow adman to disable some backends
       - Implement show.html to Handle
       - Migrate add "up" boolean, default to true
-- When a backend doesn't work, let the user know that it timed out
-- Check TODOs

-## v0.6 to do list
-- Setup admin
-  - Can manage other users
-  - Can manage all projects
+  - All projects
-- Add chat capabilities
-  - By search/results
-  - Link to #slack
+- Allow user to ignore individual results so they won't show up in results again
 - DRY refactor
   - phonify in SearchController
   - get_refer in numerous (i.e., ResultCollectionController)
 - Add documentation
   - project.js especially
   - Modules (backends not necessary)
+- Testing
+  - Add unit testing for Project, Result, ResultCollection, User
+  - Backends

+## v0.7 to do list
+- Add chat capabilities
+  - By search/results
+  - Link to #slack
+- Error check CSV upload
 - Errata
-  - Changing href for link to results does not update DOM
+  - project.js, changing href for link to results does not update DOM
-- Limit number of ResultCollection per Search

 ## v1.0 to do list
 - Deprecate